 Cumbria County Council and Cumbria Community Foundation

 Who can apply?

-• community groups that are establishing a Warm Spot to support the ongoing needs of people impacted by the cost of living crisis to ensure that their health and wellbeing is maintained.
+• community groups that are establishing a Warm Spot or extending their existing provision to support the ongoing needs of people impacted by the cost of living crisis to ensure that their health and wellbeing is maintained.

 What will the fund support?

 • small modifications to make the venue safer and more accessible (e.g., heater guards)

 • infection control measures (hand gel, masks, additional cleaning costs)

 • Level 2 food and hygiene qualifications (to prepare and serve food)